 Immunotherapy has been found to be helpful for patients with triple-negative breast cancer when combined with chemotherapy.
 Learn more about triple-negative breast cancer treatments in our blog.

-The comprehensive approach offered by our breast cancer team at Affiliated Oncologists combines the most advanced treatments with education and support services.
-Our oncologists specialize in breast cancer care and are ready to talk to you about your diagnosis and personalized treatment options based on your cancer type, stage, and hormone status.
-Our breast cancer centers are located throughout South Chicago, including Chicago Ridge, Mokena, Hazel Crest, Palos Heights, and Oak Lawn.
+The comprehensive approach offered by breast cancer doctors at Affiliated Oncologists combines the most advanced treatments, including breast cancer clinical trials, with education and support services.
+Our oncologists specialize in breast cancer care and are ready to talk to you about your diagnosis and personalized treatment options based on your breast cancer type, stage, and hormone status.
+Our breast cancer centers are located throughout South Chicago, including Chicago Ridge, Mokena, Hazel Crest, Palos Heights, Orland Park, and Oak Lawn.